Abhishek-G-Bhat/NEXUS-BIO-EVOLUTION-ENGINE/README.md

 # NEXUS-EVOLUTION_ENGINE
-# ⚡ NEXUS Evolution Engine
+⚡ NEXUS Bio Evolution Engine

-A bio-inspired intelligence simulator that visualizes genetic evolution, neuron computation, and AI reasoning with an interactive neon interface.Its still in initial stage and might do something more to it...in future I might add a backend server,and connect the code to a real ai like openai instead of local ai
+NEXUS is a web-based bio-inspired intelligence simulator integrating genetic algorithms, DNA-protein translation, neuron activation functions, and local AI analysis.
+It models evolutionary processes with adjustable mutation rates, generates DNA sequences translated into protein codons, simulates neuron activation with Sigmoid, ReLU, and Tanh functions, and evaluates population dynamics with trend, diversity, and stability metrics.In future I might add a backend server,and connect the code to a real ai like openai instead of local ai.

- Features

-- Genetic Evolution: Simulate populations evolving over generations.
-- DNA Module: Generate and analyze random DNA sequences.
-- Neuron Module: Simulate neuron firing with weighted inputs.
-- Local AI Intelligence: Analyze trends, diversity, and system stability.
-- Interactive UI: futuristic neon panels and glowing outputs.

-How to Use

-1. EVOLVE → Run the genetic algorithm and update population stats.
+Features:
+Genetic Algorithm with dynamic mutation rate
+DNA sequence generation & codon-to-protein translation Neuron simulation with multiple activation functions (Sigmoid, ReLU, Tanh) Local AI analyzing trend, diversity, and stability of population Interactive visual feedback of evolution and neural computations Adjustable mutation rate slider for controlled evolution experiments

+Usage:
+Click EVOLVE to run GA iterations
-2. DNA → Generate a DNA sequence and calculate GC content.
+Click DNA to generate DNA and protein sequences
-3. NEURON → Simulate neuron firing with random inputs & weights.
-4. AI → Analyze system trends, diversity, and stability.
-5. RESET → Restart the simulation to initial state.
+Click NEURON and select Activation to simulate neurons Adjust Mutation Rate to explore population effects Click AI to get intelligent insights about evolution progress Click RESET to restart

+Potential Extensions:
+Multi-layer neuron networks for deeper computation Parallelized GA using Web Workers
+Full codon table with protein functional annotations Real-time visualization of fitness landscape Contributions are welcomed

 Open the app, press the buttons, and watch how raw biological-style data transforms into intelligent decisions.